selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.md

 Expected Supabase table: public.students with fields:
 - id (uuid), first_name (text), last_name (text), email (text unique), enrollment_date (date), status (text), age (int), created_at (timestamptz), and a generated name (text) for display

 See docs/supabase-setup.md for full SQL.
+For a quick go-live validation, see the Final Checklist at the end of docs/supabase-setup.md.

 ## Environment Variables